 5. Character: Single character enclosed in single quotes.
 (And the binary value is used.)
 Note that blank, comma, tab character and # cannot be specified with this format.

 6. UTF-8 Character: Single (possibly multi-byte) UTF-8 character, enclosed in single quotes.

 Note that control characters (with codes < 32) cannot be re-mapped with mapscrn because they have special meaning for the driver.

 FILES/lib/kbd/consoletrans is the default directory for screen mappings.

-Copyright (C) 1993 Eugene G. Crosser
+AUTHORCopyright (C) 1993 Eugene G. Crosser